Ys-Zhou/MyHexo/source/_posts/AWS DVA/DVA-IAM.md

   - User-level report
   - All service permissions and when they are used
   - Use this tool to review user privileges (least privilege principle)
+- IAM Access Analyzer
+  - Identify the resources in your organization and accounts that are shared with an external entity